other Agfa cameras in my collection:

 The Agfa Optima Sensor Electronic Flash was the fifth model in the Optima Sensor Electronic series, and as the name suggests, incorporated a flash gun, which when activated, provided automatic flash exposure.

-The flash had a guide number of 12 (read about guide numbers, aperture and distance in my article Old school flash photography - part 1), giving it a short effective range of between 0.9 and 4m with a 100 ASA film (up to 8m with 400 ASA).
+The flash had a guide number of 12 (read about guide numbers, aperture and distance on my flash page), giving it a short effective range of between 0.9 and 4m with a 100 ASA film (up to 8m with 400 ASA).
 The lens zone focus setting determined the appropriate aperture for correct flash exposure.

 I've repeatedly read a load of rubbish when researching this camera, the biggest and most common error being descriptions of the Flash as